 Remote interpreter in a Docker container

-In this field, specify the Docker configuration to use, see Configure the Docker daemon connection settings for details.
+In this field, specify the Docker configuration to use.
+For more information, refer to Configure the Docker daemon connection settings.
 Select a configuration from the list or click New... and create a new configuration on the Docker page that opens.

 In this field, specify the base Docker image to use.
 Choose one of the previously downloaded or your custom images from the list or type the image name manually, for example,